Soybean oil: Trading

-Soybean oil is traded at the Chicago Board of Trade in contracts of 60,000 pounds at a time.
+Soybean oil is traded at the Chicago Board of Trade in contracts of 60000 lb at a time.
 Prices are listed in cents and thousandths of a cent per pound, with a minimum fluctuation of 5/1000 cents.
 It has been traded there since 1951.
+Soybean oil was the central commodity involved in the Salad oil scandal, resulting in total losses of $180 million.

 Below are the CQG contract specifications for Bean Oil: